Andrew Hordes is a composer of modern

 piano music.
 His music has influences of Chopin, Beethoven, Rachmaninoff,

-The second CD "Pianoworks II" was released in 2013 and is on this website for listening.
-It consists of thirteen new compositions including two tangos, a few preludes, some jazz influenced pieces, a blues, and a waltz.
-It is now available on itunes, Amazon and Spotify.
+The second CD "Pianoworks II" consists of thirteen compositions including two tangos, preludes, jazz and blues influenced pieces, and a